Marc Summers: Later career

-Summers returned to Nickelodeon in 2000 as the executive consultant for Double Dare 2000, an updated version of his original show.
+Summers returned to Nickelodeon in 2000 as the executive consultant for Double Dare 2000, an updated version of the original show.
 Two years later, he was the executive producer for another Nickelodeon resurrection, Wild and Crazy Kids.

+GSN chose Summers to host its original program WinTuition in 2002.

+On March 28, 2008, the Communication and Journalism Club of Coastal Carolina University presented Summers with the first annual Peach Cobbler Award, an honor modeled after Harvard's Hasty Pudding Award.
+After the ceremony, Summers hosted a mock version of Double Dare on the university's campus.

-He returned to television as the host of more shows, including History IQ with his old announcer Harvey on the History Channel; the Food Network series Unwrapped; the Unwrapped spin-off game show, Trivia Unwrapped; and the Game Show Network series WinTuition.
+Summers returned to television as the host of more shows, including History IQ with his old announcer Harvey on the History Channel; the Food Network series Unwrapped; the Unwrapped spin-off game show, Trivia Unwrapped; and the Game Show Network series WinTuition.
 In 2005, Summers became the host of Food Network's reality series The Next Food Network Star.
 Summers joined Chef Guy Fieri as co-host of Food Network's Ultimate Recipe Showdown in 2008.
 In late 2006, Sony Pictures Television and KingWorld planned a new game show called Combination Lock, with Summers hosting the first pilot.
 It was to be paired with a revival of the classic game show, The Joker's Wild.
-However, a deal couldn't be reached by KingWorld and station groups.
+However, a deal could not be reached between KingWorld and station groups.

 Off the screen, Summers has been involved as an executive producer on the Food Network's Dinner: Impossible and Restaurant: Impossible.
-Summers currently splits his time between homes in Los Angeles and Philadelphia where his company Marc Summers Productions has a branch.

-Summers has hosted stage versions of The Price Is Right and credits Bob Barker and The Price Is Right for helping him pursue a game-show career.
-Summers was a young page at CBS when The Price Is Right premiered with The Joker's Wild and Gambit in 1972, and he often asked advice of Barker, Jack Barry and Wink Martindale—the shows' respective hosts—about a hosting career.
-He claims it's the best possible education and training in the game show field, and it was during this time that Summers got his first on-air experience, as a fill-in announcer on The Joker's Wild.